 250 Joralemon Street, Brooklyn, NY 11201, USA

-LLM Program in American Law for Foreign-Trained Lawyers
+LLM Program in American Law for Internationally Trained Lawyers

 The LLM degree can be earned in one year of full-time study upon the completion of 24 credits.
 Part-time study is an option for US citizens, permanent residents, and those in the United States on a visa that allows part-time study.
-Students begin their studies in early August with Fundamentals of American Law, a mandatory, 2-credit introductory course.
-During the fall semester, students must also take a 3-credit course on Legal Writing and Research for Foreign-Trained Lawyers.
-The rest of the courses may be selected based on the student’s area of specialization or interest.
+Students begin their studies in early August with Fundamentals of American Law, a mandatory, two-credit introductory course.
+During the fall semester, students take a three-credit mandatory course on Legal Writing and Research for LLMs.
+The rest of the courses are selected based on the student’s area of specialization or interest and are taken with JD classmates as well.

-Four features in particular make the Brooklyn Law School LLM program uniquely equipped to meet the needs of foreign-trained lawyers:
+Four features in particular make the Brooklyn Law School LLM program uniquely equipped to meet the needs of lawyers trained abroad:

-- Students enrolled in the LLM program who choose to sit for the New York State bar examination can receive particular assistance to help them pass the exam.
+- New York Bar: Students enrolled in the LLM program who choose to sit for the New York State bar examination receive advanced assistance to help them pass the exam.
 Students have the option to take a specially designed course with a syllabus focused on the New York State and US law subjects tested.
 The course also includes bar exam simulations to familiarize students with the exam format and test-day expectations.

-- For those students who are not native speakers of English, the program places a strong emphasis on helping foreign-trained lawyers develop the skills needed to successfully draft US legal documents by teaming law professors with linguists experienced in English as a Second Language (ESL).
-Together, these faculty members oversee the instruction in our required Legal Writing and Research for Foreign-Trained Lawyers course and provide additional support outside of the classroom for those students who need it.
+- ESL: For those students who are not native speakers of English, the program places a strong emphasis on helping to develop the skills needed to successfully draft US legal documents by teaming law professors with linguists experienced in English as a Second Language (ESL).
+Together, these faculty members oversee the instruction in our required Legal Writing and Research for LLMs course and provide additional support outside of the classroom for the duration of the LLM program for those students who need it.

-- Brooklyn Law School offers hands-on, practical experience outside the classroom.
-All LLM students may enroll in one of our clinics for credit or may join a pro bono project to get real-world experience while helping others.
-Students may also attend and participate in the many programs sponsored by the Dennis J. Block Center for the Study of International Business Law; participate in one of our 40 student organizations and the events they host; be published in our online journal, Practicum; and compete with our international commercial arbitration moot court team.
+- Hands-On Training: We offer hands-on, practical experience outside the classroom.
+All LLM students may enroll in one of our clinics or externships for credit or may join a pro bono project to get real-world experience while helping others.
+Students may also attend and participate in the many programs sponsored by the Dennis J. Block Center for the Study of International Business Law, participate in one of our 40 student organizations and the events they host, work with our Journal of International Law, and compete with our LLM international commercial arbitration moot court team.
 In addition, students will have the opportunity to see the state and federal courts in action, which are located within blocks of the Law School.

-- We will make your stay in New York easy to navigate by offering housing to all full-time LLM students.
-As a Brooklyn Law School LLM student, you are guaranteed accommodations in Feil Hall, a contemporary new residence hall located just a few blocks from the Law School with 239 apartments for students and faculty, as long as you meet our housing application deadline (see Housing, below).
+- Housing: We will make your stay in New York easy to navigate by offering housing to all full-time LLM students.
+As a Brooklyn Law School LLM student, you are guaranteed accommodations in Feil Hall, a contemporary new residence hall located just a few blocks from the Law School with 239 apartments for students and faculty, as long as you meet our May 1 housing application deadline.

 Notably, the LLM class size will be capped so that students receive an intimate approach to learning and adequate individualized attention.
-Full-time tuition and fees for the 2014–2015 academic year are $1,526 (USD) per credit ($36,624 total).
-Applications are available after mid-September for the following academic year, and the application fee is $70 (USD).
-The priority application deadline is February 1, but applications may still be submitted through June.
+Full-time tuition and fees for the 2017–2018 academic year are $1,677 (USD) per credit ($40,644 total).
+Our application is available after August 15 for the following academic year, and the application fee is $70 (USD).
+Applications may be submitted through July.

 Location and Neighborhood